Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Development criteria

-Typical development criteria are
+Typical development criteria include:

 • Ability to implement innovations

-• communication
+• Communication

-• Investment in research
+• Investments in research

-• Quantity of optimized processes
+• Number of optimized processes

-• Proportion of new development
+• Proportion of new developments

 Strengths and weaknesses profile